-Working groups, many of them also called 'core groups', are specialist networks that exist to develop new solutions, harmonise and simplify, or to create an Interreg perspective on a topic.
+Working groups, many of them also called 'core groups', are specialist groups of experts that are gathered to develop new solutions, harmonise and simplify, or to create an Interreg perspective on a topic.
 They have an active participation threshold and as such are closed to new members.
-The purpose of these groups is to create a specific output, such as a harmonised, simplified view (i.e. HIT tool) or to develop an Interreg perspective on a given subject (GBER consultation).
+The purpose of these groups is to create a specific output, such as a harmonised, simplified view or to develop an Interreg perspective on a given subject.